acim/awesome/rust.md

 - [Fn - used for closures](https://doc.rust-lang.org/std/ops/trait.Fn.html)
 - [FnMut - used for closures](https://doc.rust-lang.org/std/ops/trait.FnMut.html)
 - [FnOnce - used for closures](https://doc.rust-lang.org/std/ops/trait.FnOnce.html)
+- In order that read, write and some other methods to appear, appropriate trait has to be imported (i.e. [std::io::Read](https://doc.rust-lang.org/std/io/trait.Read.html))
 - Forms of syntax when used as type:

 ```rust